 To create a new metric you have the following choices available in the metrics page:

-- New - Create a new metric from scratch
+- Custom metric - Create a new metric from scratch

-- Copy from other account - Re-use one or more metrics from other accounts that you can later adjust in this account
+- From other account - Re-use one or more metrics from other accounts that you can later adjust in this account

-- Create from template - Create a new metric that uses Funnel's standard rules (e.g. account wide totals for Cost, Clicks and Impressions).
+- With standard rules - Create a new metric that uses Funnel's standard rules (e.g. account wide totals for Cost, Clicks and Impressions).
 These can be overridden to create the logic you need in this account

 Then you can see and adjust attributes common to all metrics: